andrewmahoneyf/Climate-Report/README.md

    You should know how to log in remotely, copy the files between the server and your computer, and execute R scripts remotely.

+1. The data is located in `/opt/data`.
+There are three temperature-precipitation files.
+All have a similar structure.
+   You have to work with the middle-sized one (`temp_prec_small.csv.bz2`).
+Please don't use the large one (1960+) as processing that takes ~50% of the server's memory.

-1. From the command line, inspect the first few lines of data `temp_prec_1960+.csv.bz2` in directory `/opt/data`.
+   From the command line, inspect the first few lines of data.
 This contains [NOAA data](https://www.esrl.noaa.gov/psd/data/gridded/data.UDel_AirT_Precip.html) for land surface temperature and precipitation.
    It is a compressed
    file, so you need tools like `bzcat` to print it, you can select